Lucy Stone: Split within the women's movement

-Henry Blackwell, Stone's husband and an important figure in the suffrage movement in the coming years, also supported the amendment.
-His special interest, however, which he pursued for decades, was in convincing southern politicians that the enfranchisement of women would help to ensure white supremacy in their region.
+Blackwell, who would be an important figure in the suffrage movement in the coming years, also supported the amendment.
+His special interest which he pursued for decades, however, was in convincing southern politicians that the enfranchisement of women would help to ensure white supremacy in their region.
 In 1867, he published an open letter to southern legislatures, assuring them that if both blacks and women were enfranchised, "the political supremacy of your white race will remain unchanged" and "the black race would gravitate, by the law of nature, toward the tropics."
 Stone's reaction to this idea is unknown.

-The AERA essentially collapsed, after its acrimonious convention in May 1869, and two competing woman suffrage organizations were created in its aftermath.
+The AERA essentially collapsed after its acrimonious convention in May 1869, and two competing woman suffrage organizations were created in its aftermath.
 Two days after the convention, Anthony, Stanton and their allies formed the National Woman Suffrage Association (NWSA).
 In November 1869, Lucy Stone, Julia Ward Howe, and their allies formed the competing American Woman Suffrage Association (AWSA).
-The AWSA, initially, was the larger of the two organizations, but it declined in strength, during the 1880s.
+The AWSA initially was the larger of the two organizations, but it declined in strength during the 1880s.

 Even after the Fifteenth Amendment was ratified in 1870, differences between the two organizations remained.
 The AWSA worked almost exclusively for women's suffrage, while the NWSA initially worked on a wide range of issues, including divorce reform and equal pay for women.
 The AWSA included both men and women, among its leadership, while the NWSA was led by women.
 The AWSA worked for suffrage, mostly, at the state level, while the NWSA worked more at the national level.
 The AWSA cultivated an image of respectability, while the NWSA sometimes used confrontational tactics.